microsoft/teams-ai/python/samples/03.adaptiveCards.a.typeAheadBot/README.md

     git clone https://github.com/Microsoft/teams-ai.git
     ```

-2. Duplicate the `sample.env` in the `teams-ai/python/samples/03.adaptiveCards.a.typeAheadBot` folder.
-Rename the file to `.env`.

 ## Testing the sample

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
 To use Teams Toolkit to automate setup and debugging, please [continue below](#using-teams-toolkit-for-visual-studio-code).